-The Loamy Sodic Dry Grassland provisional ecological site in MLRA 52 consists of five states: the Reference State (1), the Shortgrass State (2), the Invaded State (3), the Cropland State (4), and the Post-Cropland State (5).
+The Saline Overflow provisional ecological site in MLRA 52 Dry Grassland consists of five states: The Reference State (1), the Altered State (2), the Invaded State (3), the Cropland State (4), and the Post-Cropland State (5).
 Plant communities associated with this ecological site evolved under the combined influences of climate, grazing, and fire.
 Extreme climatic variability results in frequent droughts, which have the greatest influence on the relative contribution of species cover and production (Coupland, 1958, 1961; Biondini et al., 1998).
 Due to the dominance of cool-season graminoids, annual production is highly dependent upon mid- to late-spring precipitation (Heitschmidt and Vermeire, 2005; Anderson, 2006).

 Native grazers also shaped these plant communities.
-American bison (Bison bison) were the dominant historic grazer, but pronghorn (Antilocapra Americana), elk (Cervus canadensis), and deer (Odocoileus spp.) were also common.
-Additionally, small mammals such as prairie dogs (Cynomys spp.) and ground squirrels (Urocitellus spp.), influenced this plant community (Salo et al., 2004).
+American bison (Bison bison) were the dominant historic grazer, but pronghorn (Antilocapra americana), elk (Cervus canadensis), and deer (Odocoileus spp.) were also common.
+Small mammals such as prairie dogs (Cynomys spp.) and ground squirrels (Urocitellus spp.) also influenced this plant community (Salo et al., 2004).
 Grasshoppers and periodic outbreaks of Rocky Mountain locusts (Melanoplus spretus) also played an important role in the ecology of these communities (Lockwood, 2004).

-The historic ecosystem experienced relatively frequent lightning-caused fires with estimated fire return intervals of 6 to 25 years (Bragg, 1995).
+The historic ecosystem experienced periodic lightning-caused fires with estimated fire-return intervals of 6 to 25 years (Bragg, 1995).
 Historically, Native Americans also set periodic fires.
 The majority of lightning-caused fires occurred in July and August, whereas Native Americans typically set fires during spring and fall to correspond with the movement of bison (Higgins, 1986).
-Generally, the mixedgrass ecosystem is resilient to fire and the primary effects of the historic fire return interval are reduction of litter and short-term fluctuations in production (Vermeire et al., 2011, 2014).
-However, studies have shown that shorter fire return intervals can have a negative effect, shifting species composition toward warm-season, short-statured grasses (Shay et. al., 2001; Smith and McDermid, 2014).
-It is not known how significant fire was on the Loamy Sodic Dry Grassland ecological site.
-It is believed that the frequency and intensity of fire would be less than that of adjacent sites due to the sparse vegetative cover.
-Further investigation of fire dynamics is needed to better assess this.
+Generally, the mixed grass ecosystem is resilient to fire and the historic fire-return interval had neutral or slightly positive effects on the plant community (Vermeire et al., 2011, 2014).
+However, studies have shown that shorter fire-return intervals can have a negative effect, shifting species composition toward warm-season, short-statured grasses (Shay et. al., 2001; Smith and McDermid, 2014).
 Nonnative annual bromes have become naturalized in relatively undisturbed grasslands (Ogle et al., 2003; Harmoney, 2007).
 They can be present in any state within the scope of this ecological site, but their abundance varies depending on precipitation and germination conditions.
-They typically are not abundant enough to have a significant ecological impact.
-However, in the Invaded State (3), they may be abundant enough to do so.
-Further study is required to assess this assumption.
+They typically are not abundant enough to have a significant ecological impact, but further study is required to assess this.